thruthesky/cms/README.md

 * We will make our own code for this project.
   * We will put the code inside the theme. so, we don't have to manage the restful api code and the theme code separately.

+## Dev Environment

+​* Everything is saved in `cms` theme.
+  * The PHP Restful Api is saved under `cms` theme folder to avoid multiple setup.

+* Live reload is implemented with `Node.js` and `Socket.io`.
+  * Whenever HTML, CSS, Javascript, PHP has changed, it will reload the site.

+* SCSS are saved in `cms/scss` and compiled into `css` folder.

+* Bootstrap 5
+  * And supporting `boostrap.js`, `popper.js` has been added.

+* jQuery
+  * The reason why we need jQuery is 1) to manipulate DOM 2) we may need jQuery plugins like animations, form funtions.

+* Fontawesome 5
+  * Only for free version.
+The file size of pro version is too big.

+* PHPUnit